GameBuddyDevs/match-service/README.md

  `docker run -d -p 4567:4567 --name gamebuddy-match gamebuddy-match-service`

  This will start the GameBuddy Match Service container, and it will be accessible at http://localhost:4567.

+## LICENSE
+This project is licensed under the MIT License.